C. J. Williams

-Wendell "C. J." Williams Jr. (born February 6, 1990) is an American professional basketball player for Élan Béarnais of the LNB Pro A. He played college basketball for North Carolina State.
+Wendell "C. J." Williams Jr. (born February 6, 1990) is an American professional basketball player who last played for Start Lublin of the Polish Basketball League (PLK).
+He played college basketball for North Carolina State.

 High school career

 Williams attended Jack Britt High School under Ike Walker.
 As a senior, he averaged 15.7 points, 7.0 rebounds and 3.5 assists, leading his team to a 27–5 record and the state 4-A semifinals.
 For that, he was named the Cape Fear Region Player of the Year by the Fayetteville Observer and was a second-team all-state selection and was a two-time Mid Southeastern Conference Player of the Year.
 When he graduated, he was ranked as the No. 25 small forward by Rivals.com.

 College career

 Williams played four years at North Carolina State.
 In 37 games as a senior, he averaged 10.6 points, 3.8 rebounds, 1.8 assists and 1.1 steals in 31.1 minutes and helped the Wolfpack reach the NCAA Tournament's Sweet 16.